Twenty-Four Generals of Takeda Shingen

 The Twenty-Four Generals (武田二十四将, Takeda Nijūshi-shō) were just one of many historically famous groupings of battle commanders from Japan's Sengoku Period.
 These Twenty-Four were the most trusted companions of Takeda Shingen.
 A third of them died at the famous Battle of Nagashino in 1575 when they led the Takeda forces against Oda Nobunaga.
 When Takeda Katsuyori committed suicide in 1582, declaring the end of the Takeda clan, only three of them were still serving under the Takeda.

 List

 In artwork and other historical sources, there is some variation in the list of names.
+The specific generals are as follows, according to alphabetic order: